Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 **++Cytosis++:** *\<Reluctant admission\>* A delaying action is all I have, for now.
 Hopefully **Cynosure** can come up with something better.

-The Entity had no interest in compromising the Cabal’s security and even less in compromising its own---Resources were there to be spent wisely, not burned out of personal distaste.
+The Entity had no interest in compromising the Cabal’s security and even less in compromising its own - Resources were there to be spent wisely, not burned out of personal distaste.
 All of the immediately available resolutions to its conundrum were, for now, too expensive.

 It was already spending enough, as it was.
 The moment its Hierarchy replacement took over on Akyawentuo, the Cull would resume in earnest.
 It was sacrificing the natives and their Human visitors for the sake of its own survival, and enough of it was still Ava Ríos to remember what *\<guilt\>* *\<shame\>* and *\<cowardice\>* felt like.